Resolving Spousal Support Issues

 A critical component of divorce, for many couples, is the option for spousal maintenance.
 Also known as spousal support or alimony, maintenance is a financial amount granted by the court to a wife or husband for a specified amount of time.
 In many states, spousal support is granted based on state guidelines; however, in Washington, courts have full discretion on the amount of spousal maintenance, if any, that will be granted.

-At the Law Office of Rachel Rolfs in Tacoma, we are committed to providing legal guidance to put Pierce Country residents on a better path.
+At the Law Offices of Rachel Rolfs & Associates in Tacoma, we are committed to providing legal guidance to put Pierce Country residents on a better path.
 Providing consultation, mediation and representation in all family law matters, we help couples and families find workable solutions for divorce and its component parts.
-To learn if spousal maintenance may be an option in your divorce, please contact us.
+To discuss your specific situation with an experienced lawyer, please contact us.